Allen-Synthesis/EuroPi/software/contrib/pams.md

 # Pam's "EuroPi" Workout

-This program is an homage to ALM's Pamela's "NEW" Workout and Pamela's "PRO" Workout modules, designed for the EuroPi.
+This program is an homage to [ALM's Pamela's "NEW" Workout](https://busycircuits.com/alm017/) and [Pamela's "PRO" Workout](https://busycircuits.com/alm034/) modules, reimagined for the EuroPi.
 It is intended to be used as a main clock generator, euclidean rhythm generator, clocked LFO, clocked random voltage source, etc... with optional quantization.

 The module itself will generate the master clock signal with a configurable BPM (1-240 BPM supported).
 Each output has an independently controlled clock multiplier or divider, chosen from the following:

 ```
 [x16, x12, x8, x6, x4, x3, x2, x1, /2, /3, /4, /6, /8, /12, /16]